classifyer/classifyer-email-server/README.md

       - `MAIL_FROM`: The sender email
       - `MAIL_TO`: The receiver email address
       - `FRONTEND_ORIGIN`: The frontend app origin to allow with CORS
+  7. Generate a Service Account certificate from the Firebase account used with the [Classifyer web app](https://github.com/classifyer/classifyer-web) and store it at `/firebase.cert.json`.
-  7. Run `git push heroku master` to deploy the server.
+  8. Run `npm run deploy` to deploy the server.
 It should be up and running after a few seconds.
+     > **NOTE:** This process will wipeout all uncommitted work!
+Make sure you have committed all files before running this script.
-  8. Don't forget to add the email server's URL in the [Classifyer web app](https://github.com/classifyer/classifyer-web).
+  9. Don't forget to add the email server's URL in the [Classifyer web app](https://github.com/classifyer/classifyer-web).

 # API